 Asheville Watchdog retains full authority over editorial content to protect the best journalistic and business interests of our organization.
 To preserve the integrity of our reporting, publications that reprint Asheville Watchdog articles must provide a link to the original article and are prohibited from making significant editing changes without our permission, although headlines and artwork are their prerogatives.

 Foundation grants and gifts from individual donors are the leading sources of revenue for many nonprofit news organizations and are critical to the support of Asheville Watchdog’s journalistic excellence.
 Accepting financial support does not mean we endorse donors or their products, services, or opinions.

 The Watchdog’s editors retain sole control over the content of articles, and no funder is allowed to have prior review of that content.
 Asheville Watchdog will append a credit line to articles underwritten with foundation grants, disclosing the source of the funding and noting The Watchdog’s control of the content.
 Current major funders of Asheville Watchdog will be listed online.
 Any news article with a substantive mention of an Asheville Watchdog funder will include a disclosure of the relationship.

 Asheville Watchdog may consider donations and sponsorships to support the coverage of particular topics, but The Watchdog maintains editorial control of the coverage.
 We will cede no right of review or influence of editorial content, nor of unauthorized distribution of editorial content.

-We will accept anonymous donations for general support only if it is clear that sufficient safeguards have been put into place that the expenditure of that donation is made independently by our organization and in compliance with membership standards of the Institute for Nonprofit News.
+Asheville Watchdog’s policy is to publicly thank and list by name all donors who give $1,000 or more.
+As a nonprofit, we will not accept donations from anonymous sources for anything except general operations, and we will accept anonymous donations for general support only if it is clear that sufficient safeguards have been put into place that the expenditure of that donation is made independently by our organization and in compliance with membership standards of the Institute for Nonprofit News.